-From 2 vehicles
+From two vehicles

-With several vehicles the planning becomes more complex and the number of possible solutions even bigger.
+With several vehicles, the planning becomes more complex and the number of possible solutions even bigger.
 Google Maps does not allow you to calculate routes for more than one vehicle.
-You have to calculate each route separately, so you can't plan optimally anymore.
+You have to calculate each route separately, so you cannot plan optimally anymore.
 It is often decided to allocate a vehicle to a fixed region and to plan the best possible route within that region.
 But what about the addresses near the border of two regions?
 What if you run into limits within a region?
 What if customers join or (hopefully not) leave?
 Often, historically grown routes are gradually being created that are no longer efficient at all.

 As soon as the planning has limitations